How to Create a Business Continuity Plan

-A plan that guards against business disruption in case of unforeseen events.
-Or, if you like, “... the procedures employed to ensure timely and orderly resumption of an organization’s business cycle through its ability to execute plans with minimal or no interruption to time-sensitive business or service operations” (Facility Management Journal).
+Business Continuity plan guards against business disruption in case of unforeseen events.
+Or, if you like, “... the procedures employed to ensure the timely and orderly resumption of an organization’s business cycle through its ability to execute plans with minimal or no interruption to time-sensitive business or service operations” (Facility Management Journal).

 The objectives of business continuity planning include: